tesselle/tabula/README.md

 `tabula` makes an extensive use of `ggplot2` for plotting informations.
 This makes it easy to customize diagramms (e.g. using themes and scales).

-Bertin of Ford (battleship curve) diagramms can be plotted, with statistic threshold (B. Desachy's sériographe [1]).
+Bertin of Ford (battleship curve) diagramms can be plotted, with statistic threshold ([B. Desachy's *sériographe*](https://doi.org/10.3406/pica.2004.2396)).
 The positive difference from the column mean percentage (in french "écart positif au pourcentage moyen", EPPM) represents a deviation from the situation of statistical independence.
 EPPM is a usefull graphical tool to explore significance of relationship between rows and columns related to seriation.

 ``` r
 count <- as(compiegne, "CountMatrix")